 Genres: Gambling, Psychological, School, Drama, Thriller, Seinen

 Kakegurui is a new show, an original anime by Netflix.
 At first, I avoided this anime for some reason, but then I got into it, and I was surprised by what I was missing out on.
-If we are talking about the gambling adult anime series, than Kakegurui is not better than Kaiji when it comes to the tension and the hype the show can provide.
+If we are talking about the gambling adult anime series, then Kakegurui is not better than Kaiji when it comes to the tension and the hype the show can provide.
 However, the show still gives off that badass vibe.

 And the soundtracks used in the anime were excellent.
 The story follows Yumeko Jabami, a casual high school girl, or so you would have thought.
 Yumeko is a gambling addict that loves the thrill and addiction the only gamble can provide her.
 She spends a lot of money and is often reckless when it comes to gambling.
 Everything starts when she enrolls in a new school, which is a school run by gambling.

-Update: The 2nd season has been released, and the anime is going well, I would still recommend it as a good watch.
+Update: The 2nd season has been released, and the anime is going well.
+I would still recommend it as a good watch.

-03. Code Geass: Lelouch of the rebellion
+03. Code Geass: Lelouch of the Rebellion

 Genres: Psychological, Military, Mecha, Action, Sci-Fi, Super Power, Drama

 The story follows Lelouche Lamperouge, a lazy genius who loves to gamble his money on chess games.
 One day after his chess match, he is going back to school with his friend Rivalz.
 When a terrorist attack happens, and Lelouch gets involved in it.
 The story starts going much deeper after that point.
-And I do believe that you will like it if you want war, strategy, psychological and mecha type of anime.
+I believe that you will like it if you want war, strategy, psychological, and mecha type of anime.